lanternadev/lanterna-lab/milestones.md

 # Project Milestones & Progress Log

-This lab notebook records the history of the RAG homelab project: completed milestones, sprint outcomes, key design changes, and lessons learned.
+This lab notebook records the history of the RAG homelab project.

 ## 2025
 ### 25 May 2025 | Location: Prague